rphmeier/jobsteal/README.md

     let mut v = vec![0; 256];

-    // Create a scope object
+    // Create a scoped spawner.
-    pool.scope(|scope| {
+    pool.scope(|spawner| {
         for chunk in v.chunks_mut(32) {

             // Jobs spawned by the scope are only allowed to access
-            // data outside the scope of this closure. let handle = scope.submit(move |_| {
+            // data which strictly outlives the call to "scope". scope.submit(move |_| {
                 for i in chunk { *i += 1 }
             });

-            // Scoped handles are released on drop or manually.
-            // You can also wait for work to finish manually by
-            // calling wait().
-            handle.release();
         }

         for i in v {
             assert_eq!(i, 1);
         }
     });
+    // all jobs within the scope are forced to complete before the scope function returns.

 }
 ```

+The spawner passed to the "scope" closure can be used to create more scopes -- as nested as you'd like.

+This crate has the unfortunate limitation (for the time being) that only 4096 jobs can be spawned on each thread
+until synchronized.
+Having this limitation allows jobs to be allocated in contiguous memory, but the benefits of that
+may not outweigh the costs.

 ---
-## Safety
+## Panic Safety
-All handles should be (relatively) safe to leak.
-However, the code hasn't been vetted for safety.
-I would strongly recommend against leaking handles intentionally.
-Additionally, the destructor for Scope isn't fully transactional yet and cannot necessarily resume while unwinding.
-Panic safety isn't perfect, so please avoid panics in your code for the time being.
+A panic in one worker is intended to propagate to the main thread eventually.
+However, the code hasn't been vetted for safety, so please try to avoid panicking in your jobs.
+There should probably be a PanicSafe bound on job functions.